 Broader context

-This is the kind of work that bridges the gap between accessibility evaluation and engineering implementation.
+This kind of work lives in the space between accessibility evaluation and engineering implementation.

 - Objective-C and macOS Accessibility APIs